danfuzz/bayou/doc/coding-conventions.md

 ### Other conventions in this codebase

+* There are specific conventions of how local module exports are set up.
+Find that info in the [`local-modules/` README file](../local-modules/README.md).

 * Websockets &mdash; JavaScript has a `WebSocket` class, but when talking about them in prose or in our own variable or class names, we use "websocket" (one word, all lower case, though capitalized as appropriate for prose or